phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ![0xb8000 -> 0xb8000, 0x20010a -> 0x40010a, 0x57ac001ffe48 -> 0x27be48](qemu-translate-addr.png)

 As expected, the identity-mapped address `0xb8000` translates to the same physical address.
-The code page and the stack page translate to some arbitrary physical addresses, that depend on how the bootloader created the initial mapping for our kernel.
+The code page and the stack page translate to some arbitrary physical addresses, which depend on how the bootloader created the initial mapping for our kernel.

 #### The `RecursivePageTable` Type